 Nahanni National Park is one of Canada’s largest and most spectacular nature reserves, accessible primarily by air charters.

 If you’re bound for the Nahanni, make sure to stop in at the administration office for Nahanni National Park Reserve.
-The office provides information, registration and reservation services.
+The office provides information, registration, and reservation services.

 Unfortunately, the flight I booked into the Nahanni with Ted Grant from Simpson Air was cancelled during my recent Fort Simpson visit.
 This is one more reason for another Northwest Territories road trip.

 Take a walk through Fort Simpson’s colourful history and visit the riverfront heritage sites.
-Learn about the Dene culture, check out the exhibits at the visitor centre.
+Learn about the Dene culture, and check out the exhibits at the visitor centre.
 Book a flight to Virginia Falls, or launch a canoe into the mighty Mackenzie River (the Dene name is Dehcho).